prettymuchbryce/roguelikeboard/README.md

                 return (
                     <RoguelikeBoard ref="roguelikeboard" />
                 )
         }
 })
 ```
 ###API
-There are a few different operations you can perform.
-Here they all are.
+There are a few different operations you can perform on the board.
+Each will trigger a re-render (for now).
 ```
 roguelikeboard.setViewportSize(widthInTiles, heightInTiles) [required]
 roguelikeboard.setTileMap(2dArrayOfKeys) [required]